ocean-onion/BDCraft-maybe/clean_docs/README.md

 ## Support

-If you encounter any issues not covered in this documentation, please contact our support team on Discord or through our website.
-For troubleshooting steps, consult the [Troubleshooting Guide](admin/troubleshooting.md) first.
+If you encounter any issues not covered in this documentation, please contact your server administrators.
+For troubleshooting steps, consult the [FAQ & Troubleshooting](faq.md) guide first.

 ---